ghmer/openldap/README.md

 **⚠️ WORK IN PROGRESS - NOT PRODUCTION READY**

-This image is under development and lacks comprehensive reviews.
+This image is under development and definitely lacks reviews.
 Some functionality is still missing.
 Use at your own risk.

+Its aim is to provide a container image that is kept up to date.
+It can be found in dockerhub: [garthako/openldap:latest](https://hub.docker.com/r/garthako/openldap)

 ## Quick Start